SE-P10/SPG/Retrospectives/Retrospective-Sprint4.md

 - Technical Debt management:
   - Total hours estimated : 4h
   - Total hours spent : 2h 15m (45 minutes were spent to no have too much code specialitation )
-  - Hours estimated for remediation by SonarQube : 6h
+  - Hours estimated for remediation by SonarQube : 6h  (At the beginning of the sprint)
   - Hours estimated for remediation by SonarQube only for the selected and planned issues : 1h 50m (reduce replication, delete blocker code smells , reduce critical code smells, assert no bug present)
   - Hours spent on remediation  : we spent 1h 30m to reduce duplications , minimize code smells and assert that there were no blocker code smells or bugs.
   - debt ratio (as reported by SonarQube under "Measures-Maintainability") : 0.3 %